 They won’t let me sleep!

 It is 1 AM.
 Just hours after pushing a release, your phone starts buzzing with notifications.
 It’s your team trying to get through.
-Apparently, there is a serious compatibility issue in IE 11 for Android 7.0, and customer complaints have started flowing in.
+Apparently, there is a serious compatibility issue in IE 11 and Android 7.0, and customer complaints have started flowing in.
 While scrambling over to your laptop, you can’t help but wonder, “What the $#%* went wrong?
-I thought we tested this on mobile.”
+I thought we tested this!”

 Sound familiar?
 Most of us have heard a version of this anecdote, if not lived through it.
 It leaves us with an important lesson—a website needs to be optimized for the devices customers are using.

-Today’s global device market consists of 9,000+ smartphones and tablets manufactured by hundreds of different brands.
-Of course, everyone’s target audience is only a slice of that pie based on varying user demographics.
+Of course, your target audience might only be a slice of that pie, based on varying user demographics.
 Even so, any slice of the market is fragmented enough that bugs of all kinds can break your code and trigger frenzy at 1 AM.